-Please note, if you received the Academic Achievement Scholarship during the Fall 2020-Spring 2021 academic year, you do not need to reapply.
-TGS will automatically renew your scholarship provided you maintain a minimum 3.0 cumulative GPA for both the Fall 2020 and Spring 2021 semesters and meet all departmental criteria for satisfactory performance and progress.
+Please note, if you received the Academic Achievement Scholarship during the Fall 2021-Spring 2022 academic year, you do not need to reapply.
+TGS will automatically renew your scholarship provided you maintain a minimum 3.0 cumulative GPA for both the Fall 2021 and Spring 2022 semesters and meet all departmental criteria for satisfactory performance and progress.

 Doctoral and Masters students who are newly admitted and have completed less than 12 hours toward their degree are considered for the award.